Penang's sizzling century-old oh chien (oyster omelette) recipe

-The mouth-watering plate of oh chien is accompanied with a sour yet spicy garlic chilli sauce.
+The mouth-watering plate of oh chien is accompanied by a sour yet spicy garlic chilli sauce.

 I enjoy the lightly cooked oysters that are "lemak" (rich) and plump.
-The omelette would than was crisp around the edges and have a fluffy-soft centre.
+The omelette was crisp around the edges and has a fluffy-soft centre.
 I appreciate that Nan Sheng took great care and effort in preparing every plate.